Did you know Object oriented programming (OOP) has been around for over 50 years?

 These objects are reusable.

-Now that we have that out of the way – here are the best object-oriented programming books for 2021.
+Now that we have that out of the way – here are the best object-oriented programming books for this year.

 With in-depth tutorials, Programming Python covers application domains in system administration, graphical user interfaces and the Web.